 Exercise Price.
 The Administrator determines the exercise price of options at the time the options are granted.
-The exercise price of an incentive stock option or a nonstatutory stock option may not be less than 100% of the fair market value of the common stock on the date the option is granted and the exercise price of an incentive stock option granted to an employee who holds more than 10% of our voting stock may not be less than 110% of the fair market value of the common stock on the date the option is granted.
-The fair market value of the common stock is the closing price for the shares as quoted on the principal exchange or quotation service for our common stock as of the applicable date.
+The exercise price of an incentive stock option or a nonstatutory stock option may not be less than 100% of the fair market value of the common stock on the date the option is granted and the exercise price of an incentive stock option granted to an employee who holds more than 10% of our voting stock may not be less than 110% of the fair market value of the common stock is the closing price for the shares as quoted on the principal exchange or quotation service for our common stock as of the applicable date.
 No option may be repriced to reduce the exercise price of such option without stockholder approval (except in connection with a change in our capitalization-see "Adjustments upon Changes in Capitalization, Dissolution, Merger or Asset Sale" below).